⚡ Electrical Tips

 1. Don’t panic — but don’t ignore it either

 A failed safety switch is not uncommon, especially in older units.
 The internal mechanism can degrade over time due to heat, humidity, and electrical surges.
-Brisbane’s climate accelerates this process.
+Brisbane’s subtropical climate — with its hot summers and high humidity — accelerates this process.
+Homes in Bayside suburbs like Cleveland, Victoria Point, and Redland Bay face additional corrosion risk from salt air.

 Are Safety Switches Required by Law in Queensland?